-- Oberhofen Castle was built in the 13th-century.
-The time that the castle was constructed is also the age when the Mongolian Empire was founded by Genghis Khan.
+- Oberhofen Castle was built in the 113th century.
+The time that the castle was constructed was also the age when the Mongolian Empire was founded by Genghis Khan.

-- The castle’s dungeon tower has walls that are 2 meters or 6.6 feet thick!
+- The castle’s dungeon tower has 2 meters or 6.6 feet thick walls!
 A man with a typical height could even fit inside perpendicular to the thickness of the walls.

-- Outside of the castle structure is the 2.5-hectare (6.2 acres) garden.
+- Outside of the castle structure is the 2.5-hectare (6.2 acre) garden.
 That’s almost the size of three baseball fields!
 An ideal place to stroll around with the views of mountains and lakes.

 Where is Oberhofen Castle?

 Oberhofen Castle is a 2-minute walk to the Oberhofen Dorf bus stop.
 To come to the Oberhofen Dorf bus stop, you need to go to the following stations if you’re coming from other tourist attractions: